kajalyadav12345/EV-Charging-Station-Utilization-Analysis-Dashboard/README.md

 ## 📌 Project Summary
 This project analyzes **EV charging station usage** across multiple Indian cities to identify utilization patterns, customer behavior, and revenue opportunities.
-The goal is to provide **data-driven insights** for optimizing EV infrastructure and improving the charging experience.
+The goal is to provide **data-driven insights** for optimizing EV infrastructure and improving the charging experience.nsights

----

-## 🔑 Key Insights

 ### 📊 Overall Performance
 - 🔌 **100 Charging Sessions** analyzed